benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 I would love to be able to be all Zen about it, assume a [beginner's mind], and play the game in the loose, emotional way that I did as a kid.
-But I'm not able to detach myself from the egotistical part of my mind that wants to be *smart*.
+But I'm not able to detach myself from the egotistical part of my mind that wants to be *smart* and *strategic*.
 At least, not yet.

 Someday, I'll go back to playing Heroes IV, probably on an easier difficulty setting, but for now I'm on a strict diet.